Post-installation and configuration guidelines for Microsoft Dynamics CRM

 Click Authentication Policies > Primary Authentication > Global Settings > Authentication Methods > Edit.

 Click (check) Form Based Authentication on the Intranet tab.

 Follow these steps to configure the OAuth provider in Microsoft Dynamics CRM.

-The client apps for the Apple iPad, Windows 8 tablets and phone, and Outlook must be registered with AD FS.
+The client apps for the Apple iPad, Windows tablets and phones, and Outlook must be registered with AD FS.

 Log on to the AD FS server as administrator.

 In a PowerShell window, execute the following command to register the mobile apps.